BIG-SA/BASH-Intro-2018/notes/2_filters.md

 When a command sends information to us via `stdout`, we refer to this as printing to `stdout`.
 This dates back to the days before everyone had printers, when printing to the screen was the main method of interacting with computers.
-We can display a line of plain text in `stdout` by using the command `echo`, which we breifly saw last week.
+We can display a line of plain text in `stdout` by using the command `echo`, which we briefly saw last week.
-The most simple proram that people learn to write in most languages is called "Hello World" and we’ll do the same thing today.
+The most simple program that people learn to write in most languages is called "Hello World" and we’ll do the same thing today.

 ```
 echo 'Hello World'